-The analysis in this report was performed using a parent weight.
+The analysis in this report was performed using separate weights for parents and teens.
 The parent weight was created in a multistep process that begins with a base design weight for the parent, which is computed to reflect their probability of selection for recruitment into the KnowledgePanel.
-These selection probabilities were then adjusted to account for the probability of selection for this survey, which included oversamples of Black and Hispanic parents.
-Next, an iterative technique was used to align the
+These selection probabilities were then adjusted to account for the probability of selection for this survey which included oversamples of Black and Hispanic parents.
+Next, an iterative technique was used to align the parent design weights to population benchmarks for parents of teens ages 13 to 17 on the dimensions identified in the accompanying table, to account for any differential nonresponse that may have occurred.